• Skip to primary navigation

 Draining the potatoes in a colander.

-1. To build the scalloped potato dish, I added about ⅓ of the drained potatoes to a large casserole dish that I had sprayed with non-stick spray.
+1. To build the scalloped potato dish, I added about ⅓ of the drained potatoes in a single layer to a large casserole dish sprayed with non-stick cooking spray.
 Then, I sprinkled ⅓ of the flour on the potatoes and added some freshly ground black pepper.

 Next, I dotted ⅓ of the butter on the floured potatoes.
 Finally, I ended the layer with several slices of Velveeta cheese.